Economic Rescue Balloons Past $1 Trillion as Talks Resume

 "Everybody is working very hard,” Treasury Secretary Steven Mnuchin said, exiting one closed-door session and heading into another.

-While key negotiators said they made progress during the daylong talks, they failed to hit an end-of-day deadline Friday to strike a deal.
-Talks broke around 10:30 p.m.

-Mnuchin began negotiations with McConnell, Senate Democratic leader Chuck Schumer and senators from both parties using McConnell's GOP offer as a starting point.
+Mnuchin began negotiations with McConnell, Senate Democratic leader Chuck Schumer and senators from both parties using McConnell's GOP offer as a starting point..
+Pelosi late Friday called the GOP plan a “non-starter" but Schumer, the next morning, declared “We are making very good progress."

-Mnuchin is also conferring privately with Schumer and House Speaker Nancy Pelosi as the two leaders pressed for Democratic priorities of hospitals and workers.
-Pelosi late Friday called the GOP plan a “non-starter.”

-Schumer said he spoke with Mnuchin again Saturday.
-“We are making very good progress," he said.

 The GOP plan aims to pump billions into $1,200 direct checks to Americans and billions to small businesses to pay idled workers during the global pandemic.